Organizing a Reunion at Walt Disney World

 Don’t try to keep the entire group together all the time.
 In fact, it’s really difficult to navigate through the theme parks with more than 6 or 8 people.
 Remember, every time someone has to go to the restroom, the entire group stops.
 Plus, it can be challenging to make sure you don’t lose someone, especially if you have a lot of kids in a large group.

 Cell phones are invaluable for coordinating with other members of your group.
-We saved a lot of time and aggravation by calling each other to set up meeting points, change meeting times, etc.
+We saved a lot of time and aggravation by calling or texting each other to set up meeting points, change meeting times, etc. Or set up a group text at the beginning of your trip to make it easier to reach everyone with any change of plans.

 Don’t neglect the more intimate gatherings that can really provide some “quality time” with friends and family you don’t see often.
 Consider scheduling some time with smaller subgroups of family and/or friends.
 For instance, Mike and I had lunch at the 50s Primetime Café one day with my brother, his wife and their two kids.
 Another night we went out for the evening with my father-in-law and two sisters-in-law.
 Both of those get-togethers were great fun.